MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/troubleshoot-notifications.md

 - MED150
 - MBS150
 ms.assetid: 86393041-4729-4e92-963d-c3cafceaa735
-description: "Some devices have certain notifications off by default so you might miss notifications from Kaizala.
-This topic discusses how to solve these notification issues on certain devices.
+description: "Solve notification issues on certain devices.
 If you don't see your device's notification info in this list, check out your device manufacturers help pages for info on how to turn on notifications for apps on your device"
 ---

 # Troubleshoot Kaizala Notifications